Savannah Energy Plc (SAVP.L) (LON:SAVP) Shares Cross Above 50-Day Moving Average of $8.90

-The firm has a market cap of £88.68 million and a PE ratio of -8.09.
 The company has a debt-to-equity ratio of 8.01, a current ratio of 0.88 and a quick ratio of 0.88.
-The business has a fifty day moving average price of GBX 8.90 and a two-hundred day moving average price of GBX 8.89.
+The stock’s fifty day simple moving average is GBX 8.90 and its 200-day simple moving average is GBX 8.89.
+The company has a market capitalization of £88.68 million and a P/E ratio of -8.09.

 Savannah Petroleum Plc, an oil and gas company, engages in the exploration of hydrocarbons in the Republic of Niger.
 The company's principal assets are the R1/R2 and R3/R4 PSC that cover an area of 13,655 km2 located in the Agadem rift basin in South East Niger.
 Savannah Petroleum Plc was incorporated in 2014 and is based in London, the United Kingdom.